 Election 2022: Results

-Polls closed at 8 p.m. and here’s the first round of preliminary results.
+Polls closed at 8 p.m.

 County Commissioner District 3